Compañía Primitiva de Gas de Buenos Aires Ltda.: History

+The gas lighting system continued to develop with great success, expanding very rapidly, first to other neighborhoods in Buenos Aires near the city center and then also to other nearby cities such as Bernal in Avellaneda Partido, and other distant ones such as San Nicolás, Bahía Blanca, Rosario, La Plata, in Buenos Aires Province.

-The Primitiva was dedicated to the Electric Lighting of Buenos Aires until 1920. year in which it lost the concession.
+The Primitiva was dedicated to the electric Lighting of Buenos Aires until 1920. year in which it lost the concession.

 The Compañía Primitiva de Gas de Buenos Aires Ltda registered its name in 1901, and changed its original name in 1910 as Primitiva Gas and Electric Lighting Company of Buenos Aires.
 In 1901 the company's capital was £1,200,000 sterling.

 In 1944 the national government decreed the nationalization of Compañía Primitiva de Gas.
 The company ceased its functions on March 5, 1945, taking charge of the management of the expropriated company Yacimientos Petrolíferos Fiscales.

-The Primitiva Gas Company of Buenos Aires came to provide gas to a total of 240,000 users until its nationalization in 1944, distributing gas to the areas of Buenos Aires, La Plata, Bahia Blanca and Rosario.
+The Primitiva Gas Company of Buenos Aires came to provide gas to a total of 240,000 users until its nationalization in 1945, distributing gas to the areas of Buenos Aires, La Plata, Bahia Blanca and Rosario.
 The company also counted on a fleet of trucks and motorcycles to provide care to its users.

+In 1945, the government of Argentina leaded by Juan Perón, took over the Compañía Primitiva prior the nationalisation of the service with the creation of "Gas del Estado", a state-owned company which became Compañía Primitiva's successor.